Lingayat, Veerashaiva supporters clash in Gulbarga, 4 held

-Lingayat and Veerashaiva followers clashed with each other at Sardar Patel circle in Gulbarga city, soon after Karnataka Cabinet decided to recommend on separate religion status for 'Lingayat' community on Monday.
+Lingayat and Veerashaiva followers clashed with each other at Sardar Patel circle in Gulbarga city, soon after Karnataka Cabinet decided to recommend separate religion status for 'Lingayat' community on Monday.

 According to a private television, the incident occurred when Lingayat supporters went on victory rally in the city and at the same time, Veerashaiva were opposing the recommendation by setting CM Siddaramaiah and his cabinet ministers' portrait on fire.